Earning

 • Craftsmanship - Project exhibits an admirable application of design principles and workflows, resulting in high-quality work.

-• Originality/Effort - Project content is unique (not copied, derivative, a template, or merely a tutorial reproduction) - and shows significant rigor and effort over time.
+• Originality - Project content is unique (not copied, derivative, a template merely a tutorial reproduction, or AI generated).

 While each project has unique requirements, here’s a general breakdown of what a given project point total means: